The Bankrate promise

 - Other cards may be a better fit for you if you're a high-spender on the card's rewards categories, or if you're a rewards enthusiast looking to maximize your travel redemptions.

 Citi is an advertising partner.

-For those who want to earn rewards without paying an annual fee, the Citi Rewards+ Card may be a valuable option.
-It comes with a welcome bonus, an annual redemption bonus and a rewards round-up feature, all of which can help you to earn even more ThankYou points.
+If you want to earn rewards without paying an annual fee, the Citi Rewards+® Card may be a valuable option.
+Not only does it come with a welcome bonus, but it also offers an annual redemption bonus and a rewards round-up feature — all of which can help you earn even more ThankYou points.